-- 4.4.1.
-Counselling can be provided, where appropriate, through the employee assistance's provider.
-This will be a confidential, independent service using professionally qualified counsellors. - 4.4.2.
-Employees can access the Counselling Service by contacting the provider of the EAP scheme and the details are shared widely across every school including staffrooms and toilets. - 4.4.3.A mediation service could also be supportive in order to assist employees to return to normal working relationships.
-This could be accessed via the Counselling Service/ACAS/other.
+- Counselling can be provided, where appropriate, through the employee assistance's provider.
+This will be a confidential, independent service using professionally qualified counsellors. - Employees can access the Counselling Service by contacting the provider of the EAP scheme and the details are shared widely across every school including staffrooms and toilets. - A mediation service could also be supportive in order to assist employees to return to normal working relationships.
+This could be accessed via the Counselling Service or ACAS.
 Where this service is appropriate it will be discussed with the employees affected by the situation.

-4.5.
 Mental Health First Aid

-4.5.1.Access to Mental health first aiders are available.
-A mental health first aider can emailed on hr@sokeeducationtrust.co.uk.
-This is confidential service.
+Access to Mental health first aiders are available.
+A mental health first aider can be emailed on hr@sokeeducationtrust.co.uk.
+This is a confidential service.

-4.6.
 Wellbeing Budget

-- 4.6.1.Schools at Soke Education Trust make provision in their budget for reasonable wellbeing activities.
-To ensure parity across all schools, this is calculated on a nominal formula of £5 per school employee - 4.6.2.
-Training day lunches can be provided by schools for their staff.
-Schools usually provide up to 2 lunches per year, in a value for money manner.
+■ Soke Education Trust makes provision for reasonable wellbeing activities in the budget process.
+To ensure parity across all schools, this is calculated on a nominal formula of £5 per school employee.

+- Training day lunches can be provided by schools for their staff.
+Schools can provide up to 2 lunches per year, in a value for money manner. - Annual employee perception surveys are carried out with an Annual Staff forum to provide feedback.
+Informal opportunities are provided at every school throughout the year.